How can my not-for-profit organisation receive funding from ShareGift Australia?

 Are we eligible to receive ShareGift Australia funding?

 Your organisation must have Deductible Gift Recipient (DGR) Item 1 status or is a government linked entity with DGR Item 1 status with an aligned purpose under 2013 Charities Act (such as a public hospital, public library, state art gallery or state art institution) and be endorsed by the Australian Taxation Office (ATO) as a Tax Concession Charity (TCC) with Income Tax Exemption status.

-We also recommend those Australian charities seeking funding from ShareGift Australia, ensure your basic governance standards are in place.
+We also recommend Australian charities seeking funding from ShareGift Australia, ensure your basic governance standards are in place.

 My charity is not yet promoting ShareGift Australia - how do we start?

 ShareGift Australia distributes funds to Australian charities on an annual basis (after 30 June).
 For more information, please refer to our Distribution Policy.

 - A charity will only be considered for funding if it is recommended by a donor (whose share sale proceeds exceed AUD$100) or a participating ASX company.

 - We do not accept applications for funding, nor maintain a list of 'preferred' charity recipients - we are charity and cause neutral.